AI Summary of Peer-Reviewed Research

 Key points

-• They explore whether geometric structures in a model's state space can organize cell fate.
+• It proposes that geometric structures in state space may help organize cell fate.

-• The study suggests idealized models of emergent individuals may help explain life's intrinsically generated limits.
+• The authors suggest idealized models of emergent individuals may help explain life’s intrinsically generated limits.

 Disclosure